Yixin-Shen-1218/Yixin-Shen-1218.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am an Embodied Intelligence researcher.
-I received my Master of Science - Computer Science at The University of Melbourne and Bechelor of Science - Computer Science with Artificial Intelligence at The University of Nottingham Ningbo China.
+I received my Master of Science - Computer Science at The University of Melbourne and Bachelor of Science - Computer Science with Artificial Intelligence at The University of Nottingham Ningbo China.

 My research interest focuses on Embodied Intelligence related thing.
 I have published **0** paper at the top international **AI**, **HCI** and **HRI** conferences with **0** citation.